 Why hope for success?

-There is no simple way to get through the many job applications, employer contacts, and hurdles needed to find a job in today’s economy, and it may be especially difficult to find the right match.
+There is no simple way to get through the many job applications, employer contacts, and hurdles needed to find a job in today’s economy.
+It may be especially difficult to find the right match.
 Yet, wishing and believing are definitely part of the recipe for success.

 When job seekers have people who believe in their ability to work, this helps a lot.
 Pat Deegan, a woman in recovery, calls this the Conspiracy of Hope – that wonderful circle of “believers”- a sort of “fan club”.